IvanKatrenko/Tetris-/README.md

 Contributions are welcome!
 If you find any bugs or have ideas for improvements, please submit an issue or a pull request.

+Of course!
+You can try the game here: https://tetris-rosy.vercel.app